 Dumji is celebrated mainly by the village community in the monastery of Tengboche, Namche Bazaar, Phakding, Pangbuche, Thame, and Khumjung villages of the Everest region.

-Local gathers and dress-up with ethnic attire and ride their horse to show their horsemanship.
+Local gathers dress up in ethnic attire and ride their horse to show their horsemanship.
 This is mainly a game among the male member to show their skill and courage.
-The rider is supposed to pick the silk shawl placed on the ground while the horse races its speed and the one who collects maximum in numbers is declared as the winner.
+The rider is supposed to pick the silk shawl placed on the ground while the horse races its speed and the one who collects the maximum in numbers is declared the winner.

 People also gather around to sing and dance and share their long experience of labor and visit monasteries for a better life and the good fruits of their long labor.